By Rob Carrigan, email@example.com

 Take for example the story of the last grizzly bear in Colorado.
 I was senior in high school when word came out of the San Juans of bow hunter Ed Wiseman’s life and death struggle with the last -documented griz.

 On Sept.
-23, 1979, Wiseman, a Crestone guide was blindsided, knocked down and seriously mauled by a huge bear while hunting in the San Juan National Forest near Blue Lake.
+23, 1979, Wiseman, a Crestone guide was blindsided, knocked down and seriously mauled by a huge bear while hunting in the San Isabel National Forest near Blue Lake.
 According to reports that I remember reading in the Durango Herald, Wiseman yelled and waived wildly but the old sow continued the attack biting on the right shoulder and legs.

 At that point the man reportedly played dead but the bear continued to maul him.
 Born from desperation, in a last ditch effort, Wiseman grabbed an arrow from his nearby quiver and began stabbing the griz in the throat and neck.
 The bear let him go and wandered away.
 The full-grown, four-hundred-pound, golden-haired female grizzly was found dead a short distance from the site of the mauling by Division of Wildlife investigators.